gclhub/gh-secrets-manager/README.md

 ## GitHub App Authentication

 This tool supports two authentication methods:
-1. Personal Access Token (PAT) through GitHub CLI (default)
-2. GitHub App-based authentication for enhanced security and temporary access
+1. GitHub App-based authentication for enhanced security and temporary access (preferred when configured)
+2. Personal Access Token (PAT) through GitHub CLI (fallback)

+When you have configured all required GitHub App settings (auth-server, app-id, and installation-id), the tool will automatically use GitHub App authentication.
+It only falls back to PAT authentication if:
+- GitHub App configuration is missing or incomplete
+- There's an error loading the configuration

 ### Setting up the GitHub App